Today's Thursday • 14 mins read

 Once they know they have charmed you, or they get over your “usability,” they will treat you to growing degrees of cruelty.
 They may fiercely degrade and humiliate their victims in public.

-Real-life example: Ian Brady and Myra Hindley, known as the Moors Murderers, took pleasure in torturing and killing their victims.
+Real-life example: Ian Brady and Myra Hindley, known as the Moors Murderers, lured children under false pretenses and took pleasure in treating them with extreme cruelty, sexual assault, torture, and murder.

 11. Narcissistic Tendencies

-Psychopaths may display excessive self-love and a sense of entitlement, believing they deserve special treatment and admiration.
+Psychopaths see no flaws in themselves.
+They have a strong sense of entitlement, believing they deserve special treatment from others.

-They will often enforce their victims to praise them, and even punish them for not kowtowing to their whims and fantasies.
+They often coerce their victims to praise them.
+Some may even punish the victim for refusing to give in to their fantasies and whims.

 When they are invited, they demand the finest treatment (which is narcissistic entitlement), and if they are not, they will start a violent spate of acts and fights without regard for anyone else (which is psychopathic callousness).